The Internet That Doesn't Suck

 No. It’s the millenium portal.

 At this rate, the entire internet will be enshittified surveillance state within a year.
 The only thing that can save us is 1990s VoIP telephony.
-Are you a bad enough dude to evade the president?
+Are you a bad enough dude to save the internet?

 Attached are blueprints for a technology called XMPP.
 Assemble them in your timeline, you have just this shining moment in time to escape the AI deep state.
 I’ll try to talk to you soon.
 If I’m not back before Overwatch II becomes Overwatch I… well, good luck.
 You’ll need it.